PierreBezuchow/chuck-norris-project/README.md

 # chuck-norris-project
-Data from an external API
+Data from an external API project